scalamolecule/molecule-old/README.md

   .Neighborhood.District.region("sw" or "s" or "se")
 ```

-Molecule transforms this to a little more elaborate Datalog query string and
+Molecule transforms this at compile time (with macros) to a little more elaborate Datalog query string and
  input rules that finds those communities in the Datomic database:

 <pre>